MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/enable-support-tls-environment.md

 These operating systems natively support TLS 1.2 for client-server communications over WinHTTP:

-- Windows 8.1
-- Windows Server 2012 R2
-- Windows Server 2016
+- Windows 8.1, Windows 10 and later versions
-- Windows 10 and later versions of Windows and Windows Server
+- Windows Server 2012 R2, Windows Server 2016 and later versions

 Verify that you haven't explicitly disabled TLS 1.2 on these platforms.